brageon/debt/README.md

 (An idea, A ready functional specification, An MVP, Active development, A product in need of improvement/evolution).
 Teams of BA, PM, DevOps, Testers.

-**Total Estimated Cost (one-person):**  $2,050 - $16,650 (This is a rough estimate and can vary significantly based on specific needs and choices).
-Using a certified PEPPOL Access Point ensures secure data exchange.
-No need of ISO 27001.
+**Total Estimated Cost (one-person):**
+$2,050 - $16,650 (This is a rough estimate and can vary significantly based on specific needs and choices).
 Process management like PIM for client by using Mockoon or Hotjar.

+**Business Requirements:**
+The art of Fantasy (arbitrage, game keys flipping, gift cards, music gen AI, crowdsourcing) lies in throwing dices.
+With Colab one can automate certain steps such as ROI from bookies' market efficient odds.
+Fantasy is extensive.
+Backtracking is more adapted than transformation.
+For instance *prophecy* define *fantasy* while *plot device* don't build *fantasy*.

+Sales are more engaging if you are the inventor.
+Notice that one field is not commutative with another.
+Callcenter is not transferable to sales engineering.
+Gift cards are temporary subsistence.
+Long lasting models are games and restaurants.
+Graves's spiral dynamics helps to cluster NER based on memes.
+Don't underestimate NER in promoting.

+Red Herring is a plot device.
+It's also a bias.
+Now promotion happens with meme+emphases.
+Sumatosoft is "cheerleader, bandwagon".
+This implies that association to a greater NER brand is necessary.

+**Emphases of Zeal:**
+Story: iteration, antithesis, direct proportion, pause, inverse proportion, suspense, surprise, terminal position, initial position.
+Enneagram: 1-9.
+If 2w1 antithesis-iteration happen with "relativistic" than the author are rigid but not dogmatic.

+Remedy: 1) established community and customer testimonals, 2) the product looking like a bigger brand, 3) same key words.

+**Perspective Pyramid:**
+A toddler can make a story.
+A twelve year old can make ensemble cast.
+A 17y can make coherent stories.
+A 25y can earn money in the grey zone of the law - blockchain.
+A 30y can adjust his fantasy to the dice outcome.
+A D16 have 42 distinct motifs.
+A 35y can make long-lasting patterns such as lucky numbers (rule of 72).

 **Tech Debt Use Cases:**
 Consider syntax thinking instead of flowcharts before Excel.
 Here is Fintech: